-CELSIUS 2021 provides Albury Wodonga artists with employment, space, time, mentoring, marketing, technical support and opportunities to drive the development of new Australian work into production.
+CELSIUS 2021 provided Albury Wodonga artists with employment, space, time, mentoring, marketing, technical support and opportunities to drive the development of new Australian work into production.

-HotHouse Theatre is excited and proud to announce the following 9 projects will be part of the Celsius: Independent Theatre program for 2021.
+HotHouse Theatre supported 9 projects to be part of the Celsius: Independent Theatre program.

 Research and Development: